×

 When we asked expats and global nomads about their social experiences in London, they replied:

 "London is a vibrant and diverse city with a wide range of social activities to suit all tastes.
 From traditional pubs and clubs to modern bars and restaurants, there is something for everyone.
 There are also plenty of cultural events, such as theatre, music, art and film, as well as a variety of festivals throughout the year.
 London is also home to a thriving nightlife, with a range of clubs and bars to suit all tastes.
-Whether you're looking for a quiet evening out or a wild night on the town, London has something for everyone," said one expat living in London.
+Whether you're looking for a quiet evening out or a wild night on the town, London has something for everyone," mentioned an expat living in London.

 What advice to expats in London have about housing?